SheepCreativeSoftware/survey-api/README.md

 # survey-api
 simple API to generate and manage a simple survey.
+This project is mainly focused on enhancing knowledge and learnig new things, while working with them.

 The API automatically connects to a SQL Database (MariaDB) and creates necessary tables.
 It is designed to run behind an ngnix proxy (which will provide a frontend).
 A user can create a survey, which provides him a creationToken.
 The creationToken is used to manage a survey and is like some kind of authorization (No separate user registration/login).